Informational widgets

 Format | Menu β Configure profile β General settings β Units & formats β Units of length |

-This is a Mapillary plugin widget that provides quick access to Mapillary app to add Street-Level imagery.
+This is a Mapillary plugin widget that provides quick access to the Mapillary application, which enables you to add street-level imagery.
+The widget is added to the map automatically when the plugin is enabled.

 By tapping | Opens Mapillary application. |